 Independent reading courses may be either foundational reading courses or advanced reading courses.
-Students are required to submit a copy of their Learning Contract agreed to by the professor to the Director of the Graduate Program in Integrated Studies (see Learning Contract).
+Students are required to submit a copy of their Learning Contract agreed to by the professor to the Director of the Graduate Program in Interdisciplinary Studies (see Learning Contract).

 These courses are for students wishing to establish a strong base of understanding of the key authors, research, and knowledge in a subject area.
 Typically professors determine the majority of the readings required in the area, while students suggest specific additional reading.

 These courses are for students who have a solid background in an area and wish to study in depth a specific problem or question.
 Students work with their professors to define an area of study and to identify the assigned readings.

 Upon completion of the two MA-IS core courses (MAIS 601 and MAIS 602) and two elective courses, students are required to declare a focus area by submitting a study plan to the MA-IS Office for the Director’s approval.

 A minimum of four courses within a focus area must be completed before a specialization in that area of study is awarded.
 Students must complete at least one focus area and four elective courses before undertaking their Final Project.

 Students who wish to declare 2 focus areas must obtain the permission of the MA-IS Office.
 Applications for permission must include: a complete list of courses, the sequence and timeline within which they will be completed, and an explanation as to how the focus areas will be integrated into their Final Project.

 MA-IS program students now have a choice between two course formats for completion of their MA-IS degree: MAIS 700 Group Study or MAIS 701 Individual Study.